How to write a blog post for SEO results

 • Give us an opportunity to build internal links to our key sales landing pages.
 These internal links will help them perform better in Google.

-• Blog posts are better at attracting links to your website than sales-oriented landing pages.
+• Attract links to your website better than sales-oriented landing pages.
 Good links are essential but hard to get.
 This makes this a little easier.

-Some companies have a hard time finding what to write about in a blog.
+Some companies have difficulty finding what to write about in a blog.
 If you’ve done your keyword research, however, you’ll discover many ideas about which your customers want to learn.

 What should you expect from this SEO blog post checklist?

 One of the SEO advantages of a blogging strategy is in the long-tail.
-The idea is that the number of possible phrases someone could search for to find your company and its services are really infinite.
-We’ll see this in an increased amount of organic traffic to our website as we “rank” for phrases we never thought people would search for.
+The idea is that the number of possible phrases someone could search for to find your company and its services is really infinite.
+We’ll see this in more organic traffic to our website as we “rank” for phrases we never thought people would search for.

 Another advantage of the long-tail for our SEO efforts is that long-tailed traffic can convert at a very high rate.
 This is because we might be the only article on the internet for some of these phrases- and, as such, only we can get that business from the customer who did that search.
-The problem is: although the conversion rate on very specific phrases is high, the number of people searching for very specific terms are extremely low.
-The good news here: you’ll find that long-tailed traffic can bring in as many new customers from the infinite number of possible, specific search queries as a very broad keyword might- and often times, more!
+The problem is although the conversion rate on very specific phrases is high, the number of people searching for very specific terms is extremely low.
+The good news here: you’ll find that long-tailed traffic can bring in as many new customers from the infinite number of possible specific search queries, as a very broad keyword might – and often, more!

 However, don’t be discouraged when you see that your blog has: